tonjoo/tiga-theme-sample/readme.md

 `#1` Clone/download Tiga Router to your WordPress plugins directory

-`#2` Clone/download this Tiga CMS theme to your WordPress themes directory
+`#2` Clone/download this Tiga theme sample to your WordPress themes directory

 `#3` Activate both of plugin and theme